tatjama/uteam-api/README.md

         create JWT , return O.K. message and JWT
     It was tested with the help of a Postman.

+    Input Validation:
+    Sanitisized with trim to remove white space
+    1. username -  Must start with a letter, only excepts letters,  numbers and #%-_*
+    2. email - example@example.com
+    3. password - min 6 characters
 ## Build with
     1. Node.js
     2. Express, body-parser, cors